SumoLogic/sumologic-otel-collector/docs/Migration.md

 #### Source Host

-Source Host can be set in exporter configuration in `source_host` option.
+The Source Host is set in the exporter configuration with the `source_host` option.

-For example for `My Host` following snippet can be used:
+For example, the following snippet configures the Source Host as `My Host`:

 ```yaml
 receivers: